 Using fresh carrots

 Fresh, firm carrots are ideal here.
-If they're old or really bendy, they've lost a fair amount of water content and will likely make a dryer cake.
+If they're old or really bendy, they've lost a fair amount of water content and will likely make a dryer carrot cake.
 I've used orange, yellow and red carrots, all with equal results.
 As long as the carrot tastes good raw, they will taste good in the cake.

 Now that you've got your fresh carrots, you need to shred them.
 I've shredded them for this carrot cake different ways over the years: